coordination #66394: [epic][y] Enable VNC+SSH Installations on aarch64

 - uefi bootloader passes the required parameters for networking(ssh, vnc, etc)

-#2 Updated by riafarov about 1 year ago
+#2 Updated by riafarov over 2 years ago

 - Description updated (diff)